Ddan71117/stallStarz/README.md

 # StallStarz - Restroom Finder Application 🚻

-StallStarz is a user-friendly web application designed to help users find nearby public restrooms with detailed amenity information and directions.
+StallStarz is a user-friendly web application designed to help users find nearby public restrooms.
+Listings include detailed amenity information and directions.
+Users also have the ability to rate and review public restrooms.

 ## Live Demo
 [Visit StallStarz](https://stallstarz.onrender.com)